 Additional businesses - Approved as part of County Variance/Attestation

 The following may open only in counties approved to move further in the Resilience Roadmap.

 - Destination retail - Guidance

-- Dine-in Restaurants - ORDERED CLOSED as of Wednesday, July 1 for a period of 3 weeks
+- Dine-in Restaurants - ORDERED CLOSED as of Monday, July 13

 The following businesses may reopen beginning Friday, June 12th:

 - Bars - ORDERED CLOSED as of Tuesday, June 30th